A BRIEF HISTORY OF CHINA

 Kong-Fuzi never wrote any books but after his death his followers collected his sayings and wrote them all down.
 In the centuries after his death his philosophy became dominant in China and profoundly influenced its culture for more than 2,000 years.

 One disciple of Kong-Fuzi was Mengzi (372-289 BC), known in the west as Mencius.
 He stressed the goodness of human nature.
-He also emphasised the rulers duty to look after the well being of his subjects.
+He also emphasized the rulers duty to look after the well being of his subjects.
 Mengzi was opposed by Xuni (298-238 BC).
 He believed human nature tended to be evil and must be restrained.

 Not everyone agreed with Kong-Fuzi that rulers should rule by example.
 Legalists believed that rulers should be strict.
 The ruler's word should be law.
 Legalists believed that rulers should be fair but firm and unwavering.
 One of the Chinese states, Qin, followed legalist teaching.
 The Qin rulers at first shared power with hereditary nobles but they changed the system so that the parts of their realm were governed by officials appointed by the ruler.

 They also organised families into groups of 5 or 10 people.
-The members of each group were made responsible for each other's behaviour.
+The members of each group were made responsible for each other's behavior.
 Legalists believed that since people are naturally evil punishments should be severe.
 The people must be made afraid of breaking the law.
 They also distrusted merchants and believed that only people who owned or worked on the land were trustworthy.

 Taoism began in China during the Zhou era.
 Taoists believe in the Tao, which means the way.
 The Tao is an indescribable force behind nature and all living things.
 Taoists believe in Wuwei or non-action, which means going with the natural flow or way of things like a stick being carried along on a stream.
 Taoism also teaches humility and compassion.
 Taoists worship many different gods.